notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2093] **NPPM_SETBUFFERFORMAT**
-*Sets format to the document with the given bufferID.*
+*Sets EOL format to the document with the given bufferID.*

 **Parameters**: